AdobeDocs/experience-manager-65.de-DE/help/forms/using/installing-configuring-aem-forms-osgi.md

 >[!NOTE]
 >
->* Wenn OpenSSL bereits auf dem Server installiert ist, aktualisieren Sie es auf die neueste Version.
+>* If OpenSSL is already installed on the server, upgrade it to the latest version.
->* Erstellen Sie die Symlinks libcurl.so, libcrypto.so und libssl.so, die auf die neueste Version der Bibliotheken libcurl, libcrypto und libssl verweisen.
+>* Create libcurl.so, libcrypto.so, and libssl.so symlinks pointing to the latest version of the libcurl, libcrypto, and libssl libraries respectively.

 >